hadley/adv-r/Rcpp.md

 This chapter has only touched on a small part of Rcpp, giving you the basic tools to rewrite poorly performing R code in C++.
 Rcpp has many other capabilities that make it easy to interface R to existing C++ code, including:

-* automatically creating the wrappers between C++ data structures and R data structures.
+* automatically creating wrappers between C++ data structures and R data structures.
 A good introduction to this topic is the vignette of [Rcpp modules](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-modules.pdf)

 * mapping C++ classes to reference classes.